vstconsulting/vstutils/doc/backend.rst

 that have appropriate names and additionally provides following capabilities:

 - String responses are wrapped in json like ``{ "detail": "string response" }``.
-- Attribute timings are kept for further processing in middlewares.
+- Attribute timings are kept for further processing in middleware.
 - Status code is set by class name (e.g. ``HTTP_200_OK`` or ``Response200`` has code 200).

 All classes inherit from: